 If you need a County Drainage 1010 or Flood Control encroachment permit, please call 925-374-2136 (Permit Center)or 925-313-2000 (ask for the Flood Control Counter Duty staff member) for further assistance.
 Permit applications and our insurance requirements can be found at: https://www.contracosta.ca.gov/5783/Permits

 If you need to report flooding in the unincorporated county, please contact our Maintenance division at 925-313-7000.
-If you have urgent drainage fee questions, please contact 925-313-2000 and ask for the Flood Control Counter Duty staff member.
+If you have drainage fee questions, please call 925-313-2000 and ask for the Flood Control Counter Duty staff member.

 We can also be reached at firstname.lastname@example.org.
-Please visit the general Public Works Department page for postings of general information and office hours during this "Shelter-in-Place" period.
+Please visit the general Public Works Department page for postings of general information and office hours.